- Roam maze-like streets in the medieval medinas of Fes and Marrakesh

 Stop and enjoy lunch with a local family and gain insight into their daily lives as you learn how to make homemade bread.
 Continue your hike into the afternoon before returning to another local Berber home where you will be welcomed for dinner and provided with a room to retire for the evening.

 Have breakfast with your hosts before saying goodbye and heading out on the trail.
-Continue to explore the local scenery and other nearby towns before returning to Marrakech.
+Continue to explore the local scenery and other nearby towns before returning to Marrakesh.

 Day 12: Return to Casablanca & Departure